 Many people have been able to eliminate their symptoms and reduce the dosage of their thyroid medications using LDN.
 I’ve seen women with thyroid antibodies in the 1000s IU/mL range that were able to reduce them down to about 100 IU/mL!

 LDN is not a supplement and requires a prescription, and as with many things, it won’t work for everyone.
 At the beginning of my own thyroid journey, I tried using LDN just briefly, but it didn’t make me feel well, and I became very irritable, so I had to stop using it.
-To learn much more about LDN please go to this article.
+To learn much more about LDN, please check out this article.

 Immune Modulation Strategies to Reduce Thyroid Antibodies